-Exchanges between computer based applications generally use encryption in order to protect the transfer from being intercepted or misused.
-But managing the document content itself has proved rather more difficult.
-Trying to use encryption on its own has proved technically difficult because although it preserves perfectly the original content, it has no continuing control over how a file is used once it is decrypted and returned to its original form.
+Exchanges between computer-based applications generally use encryption in order to protect the transfer from being intercepted or misused.
+But managing the document content itself has proven rather more difficult.
+Trying to use encryption on its own is technically difficult because although it perfectly preserves the original content, it has no continuing control over how a file is used once it is decrypted and returned to its original form.

 Confidentiality through redaction

-A commonly used alternative, although rather less successful in the world of digital documents, is the use of data redaction to control access to confidential information.
+A commonly used alternative, although rather less successful in the world of digital documents, is the use of data redaction to control access to sensitive information.

-Data redaction is used to render only specific data items inaccessible, and it does not seek to control the subsequent use of the document content.
-It does that by blanking over the part of the document that is to be redacted, but leaves the surrounding information untouched.
-In many systems this is achieved by putting a mask over the visible content, but does not remove the underlying content.
-Because the underlying data remains, anyone able to access it without further control is able to both read and process the un-redacted text.
+Data redaction is used to render only specific data items inaccessible, and it does not seek to control the subsequent use of the sensitive documents’ content.
+It does so by blanking over the part of the document that is confidential, but leaving the surrounding information untouched.
+In many systems, this is achieved by putting a mask over the visible content without removing the underlying content.
+This is problematic because the underlying data remains accessible to anyone able to edit the file or view its code.
+Thus, an unauthorized user can read and process the unredacted text.

 Adding confidential watermarks

-While many applications (Adobe, MS Office, etc.) can be used to easily add a confidential watermark to a PDF they all suffer from the same problem – namely it is trivial to remove them.
-Users can instantly remove any PDF restrictions and then edit the PDF to remove the watermarks in a single action.
+While many applications (Adobe, MS Office, Google Docs, etc.) can be used to easily add a confidential watermark to a PDF, they all suffer from the same problem – namely it is trivial to remove them.
+Users can instantly remove restrictions and then edit the document to remove all watermarks in a single action.

 Content available for a limited time

-According to James Bond, “Diamonds are forever,” but content often is not to keep and use forever.
+According to James Bond, “Diamonds are forever,” but the same certainly isn’t true for document content.
 Frequently, controlled content has limited accessibility.
-This may be due to information being superceded and is so no longer valid, or that is only given a certain lifetime to begin with.
-And controls are needed to prevent content from being available before it is officially released or after it has reached the end of its lifecycle.
+This may be due to information being superseded and so is no longer valid, or that it is only given a certain lifetime to begin with.
+Controls are needed to prevent this content from being available before it is officially released or after it has reached the end of its lifecycle.

-the length of time the content can be used for (some legislatures mandate 6 years maximum from collection to use personal information); the date on which the content ceases to be available, or on which it becomes publicly available; the length of time content can be used after first being used, the number of times that the content may be used by a specific user.
-Some of these content controls can be technically difficult to invoke.
+the length of time the content can be used for (some legislatures mandate 6 years maximum from collection to use personal information); the date on which the content ceases to be available, or on which it becomes publicly available

 Content kept confidential by location